muzoaydo/AuditViewer/README.md

 Or you could use migration.
 Once you have the AbpAuditLogs and AbpAuditLogActions table in your DB it should work flawless.

-This code is configured to use NpgSql but it can be changed by a couple configurations.
+This code is configured to use PostgreSQL but it can be changed by a couple configurations.
 Refer to the ABP website for further instructions. https://docs.abp.io/en/abp/4.4/Entity-Framework-Core-Other-DBMS